by Greta Christina on February 14, 2011, from AlterNet Website / Spanish version

 (For the entertainment value, if nothing else.)

-But if I tell you that the Flying Spaghetti Monster will reward you with strippers and beer in heaven when you die – and that to receive this reward, you have to send me a box of Godiva truffles every Saturday, get a full-color image of the Monster tattooed on the back of your right hand, be unfailingly rude to anyone who comes from Detroit, and say the words
+But if I tell you that the Flying Spaghetti Monster will reward you with strippers and beer in heaven when you die – and that to receive this reward, you have to send me a box of Godiva truffles every Saturday, get a full-color image of the Monster tattooed on the back of your right hand, be unfailingly rude to anyone who comes from Detroit, and say the words:

 “I believe in the Flying Spaghetti Monster, bless his noodly appendage”